robocomp/robocomp/doc/IDSL.md

 };
 ```

 The parameters can be either input or output.
 As with input parameters, you can use multiple output parameters.
-If you have both input and output parameters for an operation, then output parameters must follow the input parameters.
+If you have both input and output parameters for an operation, the output parameters must follow the input parameters.

 ```cpp
 void changeSleepPeriod(TimeOfDay startTime, TimeOfDay stopTime,